 9. Re-purpose old paper for Christmas wrapping paper

 It’s cheaper and you will create individual, handmade designs that people will really appreciate.
 It’s always nice to feel like someone has made that little bit of extra effort for you.

 Get the details here

 10. Make a candy cane wreath

 It’s cheap, festive, and colourful!
-Plus it looks really cute and Christmassy hanging on the door.
+Even better, it looks very festive hanging on the front door.
 What’s not to love?